 The dough itself is an amalgamation of, I dunno, maybe five different cookie doughs that I’ve made over the years, and it contains my secret cookie weapon that really helps deepen the flavor of each and every cookie (read on to see what that is).

-Okay, Exhibit A (pictured below).
-Please note the almost too large chunks of freshly chopped chocolate that take up residence in these cookies.
+Please note the almost too large chunks – not chips! – of freshly chopped chocolate that take up residence in these cookies.
 They totally obliterate the measly chocolate chip as the chocolate of choice, and really taking our cookies to the next level.

 You see, in my humble opinion, freshly chopped chocolate chunks are better than chocolate chips in cookies (way, way better) because they kickstart your experience with a stunning, come-hither, BANG! before you’ve even plucked your cookie from the pile.
 They puddles of glossy, deeply brown chocolate are so delicious looking, it’s hard not to be in love at first sight.

-What is the best chocolate to use for chocolate chunk cookies?
+What is the best chocolate to use for salted butter chocolate chip cookies?

 This is sort of a matter of preference, but semi-sweet is pretty perfect.
 It’s not too sweet, not overly bitter.
 I like to choose chocolate that is not the cheapest in the store, but also affordable enough to be reasonable.
 Here’s the kind I like.